vippsas/vipps-developers/newsletters/2020-10-newsletter.md

 Vipps now offers the possibility for merchants to
-[ask for the user's profile information](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo) as part of the payment flow.
+[ask for the user's profile information](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo) as part of the payment flow in the Vipps eCom API v2.
 This is done by adding a scope parameter to the initiate call: `POST:/ecomm/v2/payments`:

 - address